Haolin568/Stylized_Dataset/README.md

 ## Download

-The stylized dataset can be downloaded at this (https://drive.google.com/file/d/1QibRPtRXkSbt8TQEWLXO3RLEvJNivzUL/view?usp=sharing) (Size = 25.4Gb).
+The stylized dataset can be downloaded at this (https://drive.google.com/file/d/1QibRPtRXkSbt8TQEWLXO3RLEvJNivzUL/view?usp=sharing) (Size = 921.6 MB).

 ## Description